BlackTechWarrior/cpparser/README.md

 # Mathematical Expression Parser

-A command-line calculator and expression parser written in C++ that supports complex mathematical operations, variable management, and command history.
+A C++ command-line calculator that leverages the shunting-yard algorithm for evaluating complex mathematical expressions, featuring variable storage and command history.

 ## Building the Project